FindMySchool LogoFindMySchool

 Good

 The academy’s careers programme is rigorous, beginning in Year 7 and intensifying as students approach key transition points.
-In 2024, the destination data reveals a diverse range of pathways, reflecting the school's comprehensive nature.
+In 2024, the destination data reveals a range of pathways, reflecting the school's comprehensive nature.

 63% of leavers progressed to university, a figure that demonstrates the academic ambition nurtured in the Sixth Form.
 The destination list is varied, with students securing places at institutions across the UK.
 Notably, the school supports high attainers in reaching elite institutions.
-In the most recent cohort, one student secured a place at Cambridge University, a testament to the school's ability to support the very brightest alongside the wider cohort.
+In the most recent cohort, one student secured a place at Cambridge University, a sign of the school's ability to support the very brightest alongside the wider cohort.

 Employment and apprenticeships are equally valued.
 27% of the cohort moved directly into employment or higher apprenticeships.
 The academy leverages its "Enterprise" specialism to build links with local businesses, often facilitating work experience that leads to permanent roles.
 The remaining students pursued further education or specialised training, ensuring that the "NEET" (Not in Education, Employment, or Training) figure remains exceptionally low.